vlad-timotei/wpgp-tools/README.md

 3. Then use Load Unpacked button and point to the `wpgp-tools\src\` folder
 4. That's it!
 Go to a translate project to see it in action.

+##### UserScript for Firefox and other browsers via Tampermonkey or Greasemonkey
+1. Install the [Tampermonkey](http://tampermonkey.net/) or [Greasemonkey](http://www.greasespot.net/) browser extensions.
+2. Visit [this page](https://raw.githubusercontent.com/vlad-timotei/wpgp-tools/main/userscript/wpgpt-userscript-main-latest.js).
+TamperMonkey or GreaseMonkey should take over from there.
+I don't know why Tampermonkey doesn't automatically prompt to install this particular script.
+**If that is the case, either:**
+* manually copy the URL and install it in the Utilities > Install from URL
+* OR manually copy the script, click the + button and install it.

 ### Known issues
 - only works for Chrome/Edge
 - it's an unpacked extension